Homemade Hawaiian dinner rolls are soft, sweet and golden brown. They are great as a side for any dinner and perfect for making burgers and sliders.

 Work with a cold dough

 Make the dough up to step 11 and instead of allowing the dough to rise in a warm area, place it in the fridge overnight.
-The next day, divide the cold dough into 15 even sized pieces and shape into balls.
+The next day, divide the cold dough into 15 even-sized pieces and shape it into balls.

 Step 13 - About 15 minutes before baking preheat the oven to 180°C (350°F)

-Just before baking brush the tops of the buns will a little egg white beaten with 1 tablespoon of water.
-This will give a nice crust to the buns,
+Just before baking brush, the tops of the buns will a little egg white beaten with 1 tablespoon of water.
+This will give thin a nice crust.

 If you are making these dinner rolls to make baked sliders, don’t space them too far apart on the tray after shaping.